 Step 2: Check with our Property Manager to see if the idea is feasible

 Step 4: Submit your application

-Step 5: Wait for the Property Services Committee to make a decision.
+Step 5: Wait for the PPC to make a decision.

 Proceed with your application.
 Contact our Property Services team if you need help doing this.